HackBugs/Jenkins-maven-time-tracker/README.md

       - Install jenkins plugin - `gibhubpull`, `Build check code is running or have error`, `install Junit plugin`
       - Deploy - install jinkins plugin - `deploytocontainer`
       - clone the github project - in jenkins
+      - Install jenkins plugin - `Ant - for building`, `Warning next gen - for review of code and qulity check`, `checkstyle plugn is not avilable`
+      - Jenkins select freestyle project